timothygao8710/Competitive-Programming/README.md

 ## Introduction

-A repository to keep track of problem solving practice, containing solutions from platforms:
+A repository to keep track of problem solving practice, containing solutions from [Codeforces](https://codeforces.com/profile/timg8710) and Atcoder.

 ## Contents